-Do spectators understand that circumstances affect choices, that is, that workers' effort strongly react to the piece-rate workers earn?
-It may well be the case that spectators overly attribute choices to the decision-maker and underestimate the role of circumstances.
-Such an inferential error would be in line with the so-called fundamental attribution error, namely the notion that individuals underestimate situational influence on human decisions (Ross, 1977).
+Spectators might overly attribute choices to the decision-maker and underestimate the role of circumstances, that is, that workers' effort strongly react to the piece-rate workers earn.
+Such an inferential error would be in line with the so-called fundamental attribution error, namely the notion that individuals underestimate situational influences on human decisions (Ross, 1977).
+If spectators underestimate the effect of circumstances on workers' choices, they have little reason to correct for it.
 To shed light on this mechanism, the main study elicits participants' beliefs about how workers' effort choices react to the piece-rate.
 Spectators learn that workers complete on average five tasks for a \$0.10 piece-rate and estimate how many tasks workers complete on average for a \$0.50 piece-rate.
-Their responses are incentivized: One out of ten participants earns a \$5 Amazon gift card if her response is at most one task away from the true value.
+Their responses are incentivized: One out of ten participants earns a \$5 Amazon gift card if their response is at most one task away from the true value.

-The findings do not support that a fundamental attribution error is driving the neglect of situational influence.
-Participants believe that workers complete 3.46 times as many tasks for a rate of \$0.50 than for a rate \$0.10.
-Thus, the perceived incentive effect is even slightly larger (though not significantly so) than the observed effect of 3.33 (p = 0.749, t-test).
+The findings do not support that a fundamental attribution error explains why individuals do not factor in circumstances' effect on choices.
+On average, participants believe that workers complete 3.46 times as many tasks for a rate of \$0.50 than for a rate of \$0.10.
+Thus, the perceived incentive effect is even slightly larger (though not significantly so) than the observed effect of 3.33 (p = 0.749, t-test, Figure C.1).